 Silvia is touring for her new album “Vestida de Nit” also a song in the album which is written by her parents Glòria Cruz and Càstor Pérez.
 She lost her father 7 years ago and gave birth 10 years ago, she mentions in her interviews that birth and death made her understand the value of time passing by.
 She also named her daughter “Lola” a tribute to Lola Flores, who is also the mother of Rosario Flores.
 Turkish audience might remember Rosario from the movie “Habla con ella”…

 I was hoping for “Corrandes D’Exili” and it came right after :) A very dramatic version I should say.
-My favourite version of this song is:

 This poem is referring to the era of 1936-1947, many republicans had to go in exile during this post civil war period.
 The author of the poem Pere Quart had lived in Exile for 20 years and this poem is talking about ““una esperança desfeta” (A Hopeless Defeat).